-Maia has academic and professional expertise in public finance, institutions and networks.
-She has worked as an economist at the UK Treasury, working on macroeconomic analysis and tax policy; and as an ODI Fellow in the Ministry of Economy, Trade & Industry in Madagascar and the Macro-Fiscal Analysis Unit of the Liberian Ministry of Finance.
-She subsequently worked as a researcher and consultant at the Overseas Development Institute, focusing mainly on public finance in fragile states, aid management, and the political economy of service delivery.
+Before her PhD, Maia worked as an economist at HM Treasury, and as an ODI Fellow in the Ministry of Economy, Trade and Industry in Madagascar and the Macro-Fiscal Analysis Unit of the Liberian Ministry of Finance.
+She also worked as a researcher and consultant at the Overseas Development Institute, focusing on public finance in fragile states, aid management, and the political economy of service delivery.

 Maia has a PhD in economics from Queen Mary, University of London.
 She has an MA in economics from the Université Catholique de Louvain, a PGCert in economics from Birkbeck College, University of London; and a BA in Natural Sciences (Chemistry) from the University of Cambridge (Queens' College).